 Acknowledgment of Country

-The Queensland Art Gallery | Gallery of Modern Art (QAGOMA) acknowledges the traditional custodians of the land upon which the Gallery stands in Brisbane.
-We pay respect to Aboriginal and Torres Strait Islander elders past and present and, in the spirit of reconciliation, acknowledge the immense creative contribution Indigenous people make to the art and culture of this country.
-It is customary in many Indigenous communities not to mention the name or reproduce photographs of the deceased.
+The Queensland Art Gallery | Gallery of Modern Art (QAGOMA) acknowledge the Traditional Owners of the land on which the Gallery stands in Brisbane.
+We pay respect to Aboriginal peoples, Torres Strait Islander peoples, and Elders past and present.
+In the spirit of reconciliation, we acknowledge the immense creative contribution First Australians, as the first visual artists and storytellers, make to the art and culture of this country.
+It is customary in many Indigenous communities not to mention the name of the deceased.
 All such mentions and photographs are with permission, however, care and discretion should be exercised.

-Feature image detail: Nellie Ngampa Coulthard Tjuntala Ngurangka (Country with Acacia Wattle) 2018
+Featured image: Nellie Ngampa Coulthard Tjuntala Ngurangka (Country with Acacia Wattle) 2018

 #QAGOMA

-i would like to use Wawiriya Burton, Pitjantjatjara people, Australia b.1925 image as a pert of my assignment on arts work inspiration, can i use it?
+1. i would like to use Wawiriya Burton, Pitjantjatjara people, Australia b.1925 image as a pert of my assignment on arts work inspiration, can i use it?

-Hi Farhat.
+2. Hi Farhat.
 Thank you for making contact.
 You are approved to use this image for private research within the assignment only, the image can’t be reproduced anywhere else nor online without getting permission from Australia’s Copyright Agency.
 Regards, QAGOMA